0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

    cache performance, and hardware constraints.
 These factors can significantly impact real-world performance, sometimes making an algorithm with a higher theoretical complexity faster in specific scenarios.
+9. A theory to keep in mind is that no single algorithm is universally perfect for every situation.
+   If an algorithm performs well in various scenarios, it is likely composed of a family of algorithms.
+For more detailed information, you can explore the implementation of `std::sort`.
+The reasoning behind this is discussed in point eight.

 ## Some Basic Concepts